A Separation-2011

 Grade: B+

-The Blackcoat’s Daughter is an eerie 2017 independent horror film offering that combines various chilling elements to achieve its goal.
+The Blackcoat’s Daughter is an eerie 2017 independent horror film that combines various chilling elements to achieve its goal.

 Parts of the film are downright scary and spooky as religion meets satanism, always a safe bet for an unsettling experience.